Brown Christmas: A Poem About Growing-up Southern

 as kids run around passing out the gifts.

 From youngest to oldest we took turns opening-

-wrapping paper covering the floor.
+wrapping paper and metallic bows covered the floor.

 the kids have all grown-up and moved away-